anjana-j/guetzli-cli/README.md

 3. Open the batch file and change the folders as you wish. (or create a folder called images and copy all your images there)

-4. Execute the batch file.
+4. Execute the batch file by running run.bat in command prompt.